 See the cuffs and the patch? :)

 Step 3: Counting Down: Give each group one or two dice (depending on your group's ability and the time you have available.
 Take turns rolling the die/dice and taking away that many items from your "construction".
-Two winners: 1) the layer who takes the last piece, 2) the player who took the most pieces, 3) the player who took the least pieces.
+There are three winners to this game: the player who takes the last piece, the player who took the most pieces, and the player who took the least pieces.
 I love games with multiple winners!

-Ideas for your 100 items: paper clips, pencils, minierasers, safety pins, pennies, Base Ten cubes, Base Ten longs, buttons, cotton balls, dollar store rhinestones, toothpicks...
+Here are some ideas for your 100 items: paper clips, pencils, minierasers (yay, Dollar Spot!), safety pins, pennies, Base Ten cubes, Base Ten longs, buttons, cotton balls, dollar store rhinestones, toothpicks...

 I have some other ideas to share on another day, but for now, I'd like to tell you about a new 100th Day math collection that I just uploaded to Teachers Pay Teachers.

 This is a BIG one, guys, and I'm very excited about it.
-So big that it took two collages to show you what's in it... and it's actually not even all in the pictures!
-If you're planning a classroom rotation like we did, or just a great big math fest in your own classroom, this set with its dozen games and activities will have everything you'll need.
+If you're planning a classroom rotation like we did, or just a great big math fest in your own classroom, this set with its 15 games and activities will have everything you'll need.

 ***Hidden Freebie Alert*** Be sure to click on the preview at TPT to get Lucky Numbers, a free game from the set!